khaliqgant/hypem-hotkey-controller/README.md

 * This only supports Google Chrome currently, let me know if you want other browser support.

 * This is basically a port using [focusatwill-in-google-chrome](https://github.com/tangledhelix/focusatwill-in-google-chrome)
+* You must allow in Chrome "Executing Javascript through Applescript":
+To turn it on, from the menu bar, go to View > Developer > Allow JavaScript from Apple Events